CambridgeNuclear/SCONE/docs/Geometry.rst

 pin that is present in three different places simultaneously.
 Clearly the solution would be to copy the grey pin universe to create separate sinks for each instances as shown in :ref:`Figure 2 <fig-Geomtree>`, which converts the DAG into a tree.
-This copy could be done "by hand" in an input file, however this is likely to be both error-prone and cumbersome to a user.
+This copy could be done "by hand" in an input file, however this is likely to be both error prone and cumbersome to a user.

 However, as mentioned earlier, spatial subdivision in a universe and representation of the nesting structure are different problems.
 It is significant, because the decomposition into a tree needs to be performed only from the point of view of the structure.
-All of the copied universes share the same description of the space subdivision despite bearing different content.
+All of the copied universes share the same description of the spatial subdivision despite bearing different content.
 In general, description of space requires much more memory then the description of the content.
-Thus, a considerable amount of memory can be saved if the copied instances of the universe share the description of the spatial subdivision, because in many practical calculations the copied universes can number in tens of thousands.
+Thus, a considerable amount of memory can be saved if the copied instances of the universe share the description of the spatial subdivision, because in many practical calculations the copied universes may number in thousands.

 The problem of assigning unique IDs to material cells can also be looked at from a slightly different perspective by noting that each cell instance corresponds to a unique path in the DAG between source (root universe) and the sink.
 Thus, the problem of a sink identity can be approached by counting (and enumerating) unique paths in the DAG between root (source) and a particular sink.

-.. [*] Things can get a bit weird when one is interested about the boundary surfaces between cells.
-      If cells are open, then surfaces would be undefined, without material composition.
-On the other hand if cells were closed, composition of boundary surfaces would become ambiguous.
-      In ideal world of infinite numerical precision it wouldn't matter as the volume of the surfaces in 3D space is always zero.
-In practical case with finite precision, membership in a cell is dependent on both position and a direction (of the flight of a particle).
-Point at the surface is contained in a cell if its direction is pointing into a cell (particle is moving into the cell).
-Clearly this scheme can slightly change the effective volumes of cells depending on the value of net particle current.
-In comparison to other inaccuracies (e.g. nuclear data parameters) this is unlikely to be a problem.

 Membership at a surface
 -----------------------